sebassaras02/AI_Tinkerers_Inventory_Opt/README.md

 # AI Tinkerers Inventory Optimization

-This repository contains a demonstration of the **QLearningOptimizer** library, which utilizes Q-Learning algorithms for inventory optimization.
+This repository contains a demonstration of the **RLInventoryOpt** library, which utilizes reinforcement learning for inventory optimization.
 The demo was showcased at the **AI Tinkerers** event in Quito on April 24th - 2025.

 ## Description

-The **QLearningOptimizer** library optimizes inventory levels based on forecasted demand using reinforcement learning techniques.
-The implementation uses the library RLInventoryOpt to learn the best restocking strategy, considering parameters such as initial stock, safety stock, maximum capacity, and lead time.
+The **RLInventoryOpt** library optimizes inventory levels based on forecasted demand using reinforcement learning techniques.
+The implementation learns the best restocking strategy, considering parameters such as initial stock, safety stock, maximum capacity, and lead time.

 Features include:
 - **Dynamic actions:** Define actions in the format `"Xm"` (e.g., `"10m"`, `"100m"`) to order different quantities.